Acceptance testing

-In software testing, the ISTQB defines acceptance testing as: Acceptance testing is also known as user acceptance testing (UAT), end-user testing, operational acceptance testing (OAT), acceptance test-driven development (ATDD) or field (acceptance) testing.
+Some forms of acceptance testing are, user acceptance testing (UAT), end-user testing, operational acceptance testing (OAT), acceptance test-driven development (ATDD) and field (acceptance) testing.
 Acceptance criteria are the criteria that a system or component must satisfy in order to be accepted by a user, customer, or other authorized entity.

 Overview

-Testing is a set of activities conducted to facilitate discovery and/or evaluation of properties of one or more items under test.
-Each individual test, known as a test case, exercises a set of predefined test activities, developed to drive the execution of the test item to meet test objectives; including correct implementation, error identification, quality verification and other valued detail.
+Testing is a set of activities conducted to facilitate the discovery and/or evaluation of properties of one or more items under test.
+Each test, known as a test case, exercises a set of predefined test activities, developed to drive the execution of the test item to meet test objectives; including correct implementation, error identification, quality verification, and other valued details.
 The test environment is usually designed to be identical, or as close as possible, to the anticipated production environment.
-It includes all facilities, hardware, software, firmware, procedures and/or documentation intended for or used to perform the testing of software.
+It includes all facilities, hardware, software, firmware, procedures, and/or documentation intended for or used to perform the testing of software.

 UAT and OAT test cases are ideally derived in collaboration with business customers, business analysts, testers, and developers.
-It's essential that these tests include both business logic tests as well as operational environment conditions.
+These tests must include both business logic tests as well as operational environment conditions.
 The business customers (product owners) are the primary stakeholders of these tests.
 As the test conditions successfully achieve their acceptance criteria, the stakeholders are reassured the development is progressing in the right direction.